-Webhooks allows your script to import your waiver’s raw data and PDF files in near real-time by providing a URL to a script on your server.
-Up to 10 seconds after a signed waiver is submitted, we’ll send an HTTP POST Request to the URL you’ve specified.
+Webhooks allow your script to import your waiver’s raw data and PDF files in near real-time by providing a URL to a script on your server.
+Within 10 seconds after a signed waiver is submitted, we’ll send an HTTP POST Request to the URL you’ve specified.

 HTTP POST Request